-New potential dog owners pop up every single day.
-With several hundreds of dog breeds to choose from, it can be quite overwhelming.
-However, those looking for an affectionate and energetic working dog usually narrow it down to two.
+Potential first-time dog owners pop up every single day.
+With several hundreds of dog breeds to choose from, it can be overwhelming.
+However, those looking for a loving yet active working dog usually narrow it down to two popular breeds.

 On one hand, a Border Collie is a highly intelligent working breed, brimming with energy and excitement.
-On the other, Australian Shepherds are loyal and sociable dogs that love nothing more than to play with their owner.
-Which dog breed is better?
+On the other, Australian Shepherds are loyal and sociable dogs that love nothing more than to play with their family members.

+But which dog breed is better for you?
 Well, it depends.
-Let’s examine all the differences and similarities of the Australian Shepherd and Border Collie.
+In this article, we’ll examine all the differences and similarities of the Australian Shepherd and Border Collie.
+They may seem like the same dog, but the two are more different than you think.
 You can decide for yourself.

 RECOMMENDED: The Ultimate Aussie Resource Page